 - work both independently and collaboratively – demonstrating respect and teamwork – within a safe, secure learning environment.

 Our curriculum is divided into concepts.
 These concepts are the ‘big ideas’ in each subject and travel through the curriculum, being built upon, progressively, year upon year as our children move through the school.
 Our science concepts are those defined by the national curriculum programmes of study (e.g. plants, animals including humans, etc.).
 The concept working scientifically is not taught as a separate strand, but instead woven into all other concepts.

-If you would like further information on our science curriculum, please contact the school and ask to speak to Samantha Spencer, our science subject leader.
+If you would like further information on our science curriculum, please contact the school and ask to speak to Megan Ritchie, our science subject leader.